MrAmmia/FYP_Python/README.md

 ## Integration with FYP Android
    - The Android app communicates with the Django backend to receive notifications, display captured images, and play 10-second video clips when motion is detected.
    - Additionally, it streams the live feed from the Raspberry Pi camera when requested.

+## Future Enhancements
+   - Two-way audio communication to allow interaction with the intruder.
+   - Integration with cloud storage for storing intrusion footage.
+   - Enhanced AI for more accurate intrusion detection.